neo-project/docs/docs/en-us/node/cli/config.md

 > [!Note]
 >
-> The BindAddress option has been added to NEO-CLI 2.9.1, which defaults to local 127.0.0.1.
+> The BindAddress option has been added to Neo-CLI 2.9.1, which defaults to local 127.0.0.1.
 You can set it to the ipv4 address of the specified NIC to allow RPC invoking.
 If no object is specified, it can be set to 0.0.0.0.

 ### Configuring HTTPS